 - Ask to join.
 Once you’ve searched the right boards you’d want to join, it’s time to connect with the board owner.
 Make sure to follow the board owners so you can send them a message and get invited to their boards.
 Send a friendly message to the board owners, through Pinterest and email, asking them to get invited to their boards.

-3. Create Attractive Pins for Your Posts
+3. Create Pins for Your Blog Post

 Now you don’t have to be a professional graphic designer to create beautiful pins and you don’t have to pay to get started.
 There are a few sites or tools you can use for creating your pins, but I do mine on Canva.
 It’s FREE and absolutely beginner-friendly.